wrobstory/PythonToScala/strings.md

 Strings
 -------

-Python and Scala share some syntax regarding String operations, and the rest should look familiar if you've written any JavaScript:
+Python and Scala share some syntax regarding String operations, and what differs is straightforward:

 ##### Python
 ```python